clickcoder/slim-eloquent-baum/README.md

 slim-eloquent-baum
 ==================

-Baum Nested Set pattern for Eloquent ORM.in SlimPHP
+Baum Nested Set pattern for Eloquent ORM in SlimPHP